Search engine optimisation (SEO) for estate agents is tough.

 From our experience in local SEO, estate agent-related keywords are up there as one of the most searched services in towns and cities across the UK.

-So, SEO is a vital component of your marketing strategy.
+So, SEO is a vital component of your digital marketing strategy.

 What is SEO for estate agents?